 By opening a retirement account, through work or a bank or brokerage account, investors can invest in a range of securities, including stocks, mutual and index funds, bonds and bond funds, and annuities.

 The type of securities you have access to will depend on the type of retirement account that you have.
-Workplace plans such as 401(k)s typically have fewer investment choices (but higher limits for tax-advantaged contributions) than Individual Retirement Accounts.
+Workplace plans such as 401(k)s typically have fewer investment choices (but higher limits for tax-advantaged contributions) than IRAs, or Individual Retirement Accounts.

 The Takeaway

-There are many different types of securities that investors may purchase as part of their portfolio.
+There are many different types of securities that investors can purchase as part of their portfolio.
 Choosing which securities to invest in will depend on several factors, including your financial goals, current financial picture, and risk tolerance.

 Ready to invest in your goals?
 It’s easy to get started when you open an investment account with SoFi Invest.
 You can invest in stocks, exchange-traded funds (ETFs), mutual funds, alternative funds, and more.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).